jacarval/SeamCarve/README.md

   console.log(error)
 }

-// Workers may also close themselves close();
+// Workers may also close themselves by calling their close method close();

 // Workers can import scripts from the same domain into their scope importScripts('myScript1.js', 'myScript2.js');
 ```

-## How SeamCarve Works

-## How to use it
+## Here's a demo
 http://jacarval.github.io/SeamCarve/